lgreco/CollegeGradingInTheAIEra/README.md

 We’re not abandoning rigor.
 We’re aligning it with reality.
 A reimagined grading framework should support learning outcomes that AI can’t fake: judgment, integrity, and professional maturity.

-*(This text was edited with chatGPT for spelling, grammar, and improved readability)*
+*(This text was edited with chatGPT for spelling, grammar, and improved readability.)*